Meet our Team

 Managing Director

 Danielle Taschereau Mamers is the Managing Director of the CDHI.
 Danielle received her PhD in Media Studies from the University of Western Ontario in 2017.
 She has previously held postdoctoral fellowships at McMaster University (ECS), the University of Pennsylvania (WHC), and the University of Toronto (JHI).
 Danielle’s research identifies critical and creative strategies for destabilizing authority structures reproduced by documents, images, and their archives.
-Her first book, Settler Colonial Ways of Seeing (Fordham UP, forthcoming), investigates Indigenous artists’ engagements with settler documentation of Indian status in Canada.
-Her other projects include a study of art as a method of political theorizing and an archival and field-based analysis of the decolonial potential of bison reintroduction.
-Bridging critical digital humanities, environmental humanities, and public scholarship, Danielle co-created the Field Guide to Lost Futures with student researchers at McMaster University.
+Her first book, Settler Colonial Ways of Seeing (Fordham UP, 2024), investigates Indigenous artists’ engagements with settler documentation of Indian status in Canada.
+Alongside her work with CDHI, Danielle facilitates strategic planning, partnership ideation, and team building sessions.
+As a visual thinker with a career in words, she sneaks in images and illustrations wherever she can.

-You can learn more about her work at www.dtmwrites.com and sometimes find her on Twitter at @DTMwrites.
+You can learn more about her work at www.dtmwrites.com and on LinkedIn.
 For email please use: d.taschereau@utoronto.ca.

 Julia Gruson-Wood